vitest-dev/vitest/packages/web-worker/README.md

 })
 ```

-You can also import `defineWebWorkers` from `@vitest/web-worker/pure` to defined workers, whenever you need:
+You can also import `defineWebWorkers` from `@vitest/web-worker/pure` to define workers, whenever you need:

 ```js
 import { defineWebWorkers } from '@vitest/web-worker/pure'